 Buy generic grocery and household items.

-This may seem like a no-brainer, but many people are as addicted to name-brand goods as they are to their credit cards.
+This may seem like a no-brainer, but many people are addicted to name-brand goods as much as they are to their credit cards.
 But want to know a secret?
 Most store brand products are the exact same as their name-brand counterparts, just different packaging.
 Plus, if the ingredients are similar, you’re not likely to notice the difference—and you could save up to 25 percent on your grocery bill.
 Apply this rationale to clothing and save even more!

 Use public transportation.

 We know, you love your truck.
 But do you need to take it everywhere?
 Consider public transit to go to work or school, and take advantage of warmer days to bike or walk.

 Reduce your mobile phone plan.